Microsoft Edge displays pdfs every two pages

 3. Restart Microsoft Edge to apply the change.

-Once activated, do to the "Page View" icon on the main toolbar when a PDF is loaded on the tab.
-There you will find options for switching between one-page and two-page layouts.
-You can also view the cover separately regardless of the selection you make here.
+Once activated, click the “Page View” icon on the main tools, when a PDF is loaded into the tab.
+There you'll find options to switch between one-page and two-page layouts.
+You can also view the cover art separately regardless of the selection you make here.

 The change is immediate and you should see two pages of PDF next to each other.
 In addition to improving readability, it can also be useful for users who use annotations and PDF editing tools in the web browser.